-In today’s fast-paced world, a good night’s sleep has become somewhat of an indulgence.
-It has fallen down our list of priorities behind work, chores, social time, and entertainment.
+In today’s fast-paced world, a good night’s sleep has become something of an indulgence.
+It’s fallen down our list of priorities behind work, chores, social time, and entertainment.

->

-> - maintain critical body functions
+- maintain critical body functions

 - allow the brain to process new information